gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

       $ gcc -c file1.c
       $ gcc -c file2.c

-* Then, compile the Ada units to produce a set of object files and ALI
+* Then compile the Ada units to produce a set of object files and ALI
   files:

   .. code-block:: sh